 Community Service: You'll see the Spirit in action if you join the Community Service Committee!
-The committee organizes the Guild's support of the Christian Community Services Center (CCSC) including Back to School, Jingle Bell Express and Azalea Dinner as well as Amazing Place, Ronald McDonald at TCH and the monthly parish food drive.
+The committee organizes the Guild's support of the Christian Community Service Center (CCSC) including Back to School, Jingle Bell Express and Azalea Dinner as well as Amazing Place, Casa Juan Diego and the monthly parish food drive.
 The committee collects hygiene products at our monthly meetings.
 The committee may also evaluate other community service opportunities for the Guild's consideration throughout the year.

 Corporal Works of Mercy: Perfect for someone who is available on weekdays and on short notice.
 A large pool of members is required, since not everyone is available when needed.
-The members assist at Funeral Masses by welcoming attendees, answering their questions and assisting in any way necessary.
+The members assist in the church at Funeral Masses by welcoming attendees, answering their questions and assisting in any way necessary.

-Historian: The Historian records the Guild year in photographs, taking photos at meeting and parties.
-Photos are posted on the web site, shared with members, included in the Newsletter Chair and used to chronicle the Guild Year.
+Historian: The Historian records the Guild year in photographs, taking photos at meetings and parties.
+Photos are shared with members, included in the Newsletter and used to chronicle the Guild Year.
 Each year a photobook is compiled and presented to the outgoing President.
-This is a small committee that looks for people that like to work with photography and capture the essence of our gatherings.
+This is a small committee of women who like to work with photography and capture the essence of our gatherings.

 Hospitality: This committee provides the daytime luncheons and evening dinners for our monthly meetings.
 Two captains for each of the meals are needed to organize the meal and lead the volunteer kitchen helpers to cook, serve and clean up.
 Sign-up sheets are available at meetings to volunteer as helpers or captains.
 This committee offers a great way to get to know other ladies in the Guild.

 Martha: The Martha Committee is the companion committee to the Corporal Works of Mercy.
 Members are needed who are available on short notice.
-We host receptions following funerals for family of Guild members or any member of the parish who requests this service.
+They assist with funeral receptions for families of any member of the parish who requests this service.
 Most receptions are catered.
 The Martha Committee provides coffee, tea and water and advises the caterer (as necessary).
-They set up for the reception, serve the needs of the family and clean up following the gathering.
+They set up for reception, serve the needs of the family and clean up following the gathering.

-Newsletter: The Newsletter Committee ensures that the St. Anne Guild Newsletter reports informative, timely and accurate material that is of value to the organization and its members from September through May of each Guild year.
-The Committee Chair(s) develops and edits the newsletter contents, and the Committee members provide assistance with collection of the material, proofreading and printing/distribution of the monthly paper copies.
-This committee is a good fit for Guild members who enjoy reporting on the special events, volunteer efforts and items of interest for each month’s issue.
+Newsletter: The Newsletter Committee ensures that the St. Anne's Guild Newsletter reports informative, timely and accurate material that is of value to the organization and its members from September through May of each Guild year.
+The committee chair(s) develops and edits the Newsletter contents, and the committee members provide assistance with the collection of material, proofreading and printing/distribution of the monthly paper copies.
+This committee is a good fit for Guild members who enjoy reporting on special events, volunteer efforts and items of interest for each month’s issue.

 Ways and Means: This committee needs a variety of talents as it plans and implements Guild fund-raising activities.
 Whether you can sign up for ongoing work like publicity and planning or help with set up and work at events, you are needed.

 Wedding Assistance: Not available weekdays?
 Then this is the committee for you!
-All weddings have Friday evening rehearsals and Saturday weddings and you’ll only have a wedding every 4-6 weeks!
-Weddings at Saint Anne are such beautiful events, but they need our help to come off without a hitch.
-While minimal training, you’ll lean to conduct a rehearsal and a wedding and share in the joy of a couple’s special day.
+All weddings have Friday evening rehearsals and Saturday weddings.
+Members average four to six weddings per year.
+Weddings at St. Anne are such beautiful events, but they do need our help to come off without a hitch.
+While training is minimal, you will learn to conduct a rehearsal and a wedding, and be able to share in the joy of a couple’s special day.